MustardOS/mustardos.github.io/web/syncthing.md

 ![PC Add Folder Sharing](assets/images/pc_sharing.png)

+## Caveats

+Please note that that "Watch for Changes" option in Syncthing will only work on FAT32 partitions; for exFAT make sure this option is disabled.

 ## The End

 At this point your muOS would send your save files to your PC :)